Capture of La Boisselle: British plan

 All three infantry brigades of the division were to attack at zero hour in waves.
 Four columns, three battalions deep, were to attack on 400 yd frontages, with a gap between the third and fourth columns either side of La Boisselle, which like Fricourt was not to be attacked directly.
 As the columns passed by the village, bombing parties supported by Lewis gun and Stokes mortar crews, were to attack from both flanks.
 When the battalion and brigade commanders ventured to doubt the realism of the plan, they were reminded that the preliminary bombardment had killed the village garrison and the Lochnagar and Y Sap mines would have destroyed the fortifications on either side of the village salient.
-Two columns on the right flank were to be formed by the 101st Brigade (Brigadier-General R. C. Gore) with one battalion leading and a supporting battalion behind, followed by a battalion detached from the 103rd (Tyneside Irish) Brigade (Brigadier-General Neville Cameron).
+Two columns on the right flank were to be formed by the 101st Brigade (Brigadier-General Robert Gore) with one battalion leading and a supporting battalion behind, followed by a battalion detached from the 103rd (Tyneside Irish) Brigade (Brigadier-General Neville Cameron).
 The two columns on the left flank were from the 102nd (Tyneside Scottish) Brigade (Brigadier-General T. P. B. Tiernan) and the remaining two battalions of the 103rd Brigade were to follow the columns.

 Many of the divisional infantry had been coal miners before 1914 and dug an elaborate complex of underground galleries in Tara hill to shelter the assembled battalions.
 When the attack began, the columns were to advance in lines of companies in extended order, the companies moving in platoon columns 150 paces apart.
 Gore ordered the 101st Brigade the battalion headquarters staffs to stay behind until ordered forward, to preserve a cadre of officers to replace casualties.
 The first objective of the two leading lines of battalions was the German front system of four trench lines, the fourth trench being about 2000 yd from the British front line and to be reached at 8:18 a.m., 48 minutes after zero hour.
 The second objective was set at the German second intermediate line (Keisergraben) just short of Contalmaison and Pozières to be reached at 8:58 a.m. where the 101st and 102nd brigades were to dig in.
 The 103rd Brigade was then to pass through and reach the final objective on the far side of Contalmaison and Pozières at 10:10 a.m. and consolidate, ready to attack the German second position 800 yd further on.